 browserTokens, will then reflect the browser token value for each user who accepts notifications.
 This is an array, which is capable of accepting multiple values over time.

-Note that browser tokens are managed and sometimes disabled by Firebase using their own algorithm.
+- Browser tokens are managed and sometimes disabled by Firebase using their own algorithm.
 If Firebase determines a token to be outdated, you may need to re-prompt users for web push permission.
 Users who have not enabled browser tokens on their profiles will be suppressed from web push send attempts.

-Also worth noting, if you have collected users' browser tokens in the past, you can import them
+- If you have collected users' browser tokens in the past, you can import them

 Connecting Your Firebase Instance to Iterable

-- Click "Create Push Integration" to add a new integration
+Click Create Push Integration to add a new integration.

-- Select "FCM" and then enter your Firebase server key and sender ID (from Step 2 in "Configuring Firebase" above)
+Select FCM and enter your Firebase server key and sender ID (from step 2 of Configuring Firebase, above).